-When a parent chooses to remove their child/ren from school to receive EHE (Elective Home Education), the DSL will pass on any safeguarding concerns and the safeguarding file, if there is one, to the EHE Team within Staffordshire County Council and inform other professionals who may be involved with that child.
+When a parent chooses to remove their child/ren from the setting to receive EHE (Elective Home Education), the DSL will pass on any safeguarding concerns and the safeguarding file if there is one, to the EHE Team within Stoke-On-Trent City Council and inform other professionals who may be involved with that child.
+EHE email; electivehomeeducationservice@stoke.gov.uk or to refer to the EWO's after they have been missing for over 5 days but not yet the 20.